asonmay/NeuralNetworkLibrary/README.md

 - Perceptron class
 - Error and Activation Functions
 - A genetic trainer class that can train a population of neural networks.
+- A Monte Carlo Tree with search algorithms and functions to get best move